-At best, psoriasis and psoriatic arthritis are debilitating and painful (like the rheumatoid arthritis, which is treated with methotrexate for RA).
+At best, psoriasis and psoriatic arthritis are debilitating and painful (like the rheumatoid arthritis, which is treated with methotrexate for RA or the best turmeric for arthritis, if you are of the right gene type).
 For mild cases, treatment has often consisted of taking NSAIDS (ibuprofen, naproxen), but the trend is to use antirheumatic drugs at an earlier stage.
 Continue Reading

 What is an Emotional Support Animal?

 Animal assisted therapy has shown benefits for cancer patients and those with mental health conditions.